nellanap21/eventManager/README.md

 ```npm run clean-db``` to delete the database on Mac or Linux before rebuilding it for a fresh start
 ```npm run clean-db-win``` to delete the database on Windows before rebuilding it for a fresh start

+#### Extension Documentation ####
+The node module express-session is used to keep a user log in session.
+The function isAuthenticated is middleware to test if a user is authenticated.

+At the POST /login path, there is logic that checks that the user's password matches a naively stored password 'eventManager123'.
+Then we regenerate the session, which is best practice to prevent session fixation attacks.
+The user's name is stored in the session (the existence of this value is used to check user is authenticated).

+At the GET /logout path, the user value is cleared, and the session is saved.
+This ensures that an attacker cannot use an old session ID.
+For further protection, we regenerate teh session to prevent session fixation attacks.

 #### License ####
 This project is licensed under the MIT License